 Take an example

-How do you find a book from a library?
+How do you find a specific book from a library?

-- Method #1: You can check each book one by one until you find the right book.
+Method #1: You could check each book by shelves, one by one, first to last, until you find the book in question.

-- Method #2: You can first locate the bookshelf according to the number of the book in question.
+Method #2: You could first locate the bookshelf according to the category of the book in question.
 You determine whether the subject is the humanities, science, computer science and so on, and then you search only that specific bookshelf.

-In detail, when we talk about data structures and algorithms, we are talking queues, stacks, heaps; when we say algorithms, we speak of binary search, dynamic programming, and so on.
-These are patterns for abstraction and solving problems, which invented by computer pioneers.
+In concrete terms, when we speak about data structures, we are talking queues, stacks, heaps; when we say algorithms, we speak of binary search, dynamic programming, and so on.

 - C: Algorithms is your choice